How to complete a SADC certificate

 How do I use a SADC certificate?

 The first step is to register at Customs as a SADC exporter.
-You can then apply for SADC certificates, which come in packs of 10.
+You can then apply for SADC certificates.
 You need to fill in one SADC certificate for each export to a SADC country.
 This certificate then needs to accompany your export.

 How do I complete a SADC certificate?

-As you will notice from the above example, each section of the certificate is numbered (sections 1-11).
-Below is a guide on how to complete each section.
+As you will notice from the following examples, each section of the certificate is numbered.
+Below is a guide on how to complete each section of bother versions of the SADC certificate.

 Section 1: Fill in the exporter’s name, address and Customs registration number.